Ride Start Date: 2021-11-08

 The Great Southern Randonnée (GSR) is a premier 1200 km randonnee with a tradition of fabulous support provided by enthusiastic volunteers.
 It is Audax Australia’s equivalent of the iconic Paris-Brest-Paris 1200km randonnee, similarly being run every four years.

-Website details for 2020 will be updated as planning proceeds.
+Website details will continue to be updated as detailed planning proceeds.

-For further information or to register for the Interested Riders List, email firstname.lastname@example.org.
+For further information or to volunteer for the event, email email@example.com.

 The Great Southern Randonnée offers three rides:

-Support for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment); however it is possible to complete the ride in about 65 hours if the 6:00 pm evening start is chosen.
+Support at Controls for the 1200 km options is designed for the ride to be completed in 80 to 90 hours (giving maximum sleep and enjoyment).

 Also available (at extra cost):

-Yes, the event limit (constrained by the sleeping/eating facilities at the overnight controls) is 120.
-Also, there are limits on the number of riders per start time.
+Yes, the event limit (constrained by the sleeping/eating facilities at the overnight controls) is 60.
+Also, there are limits on the number of riders per wave (15).